as to how we look after your personal data when you visit our website (regardless of where you visit it from) and

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

-We try to respond to all legitimate requests within one month.
+We try to respond to all legitimate requests within one month from receiving the request from you.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
-In this case, we will notify you and keep you updated.
+In this case, we will notify you and keep you updated on expected timeframes.

 Cookies are small data files of information that a website or mobile application transfers to your hard drive or mobile device to store and sometimes track information about you.
 Although cookies do identify a user’s device, cookies do not personally identify users.

 1. Strictly necessary cookies: these are cookies that are required for the operation of a website and App, such as to enable you to log into secure areas.